History of Mongolia in Timeline

 1939: Soviet-Japanese Border War

-During the Soviet-Japanese Border War of 1939, the Soviet Union successfully defended Mongolia against Japanese expansionism.
+During the Soviet-Japanese Border War of 1939, the Soviet Union defended Mongolia against Japanese expansionism.

 February 1945: Yalta Conference

-In February 1945, the Yalta Conference provided for the Soviet Union's participation in the Pacific War, stipulating that Outer Mongolia would retain its independence after the war.
+In February 1945, the Yalta Conference provided for the Soviet Union's participation in the Pacific War, with a condition that Outer Mongolia would retain its independence after the war.

 In August 1945, Mongolia fought against Japan during the Soviet-Japanese War to liberate Inner Mongolia from Japan and Mengjiang.